Doctorate of Business Administration

 Recipients of the Doctorate of Business Administration degree must complete at least 60-semester units and shall be achieved by completing 36 units of required core courses, 12 units of research focused courses, and 12 units of dissertation courses.
 Further, all recipients must engage and pass the Comprehensive Exam Competency (CEC).
 Students must complete all courses and the CEC to begin their dissertation phase.

-Start dates for the DBA program are in January and September each year.
+Start dates for the DBA program are in Spring and Fall Semesters (Session A) each year.

 Upon completion of the program, students should be able to meet the following objectives, based on successful completion of the corresponding course.